zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 - Use the prefab in Assets/FFR/OWML;
 - Load OWML_Sample Scene file
 - Make from scratch.
 (If you want to, but i highly suggest not to.)

+### USING THE INSTALLER

+The new UI Installer (thanks YUXI!) is the most preferrable way in order to setup your scene with existing and new aircrafts; as well as an existing and new scenes; Since this will save you the hassle of setting up each and every single aircraft and scene(s).
+As you use it, you may still refer to the guides below when troubleshooting.

+If you are setting up for a new aircraft, it is highly recommended that you setup this aircraft in flying order first before implementing OWML into it.

+1. Make sure that the scene is in flying order.

+2. Access the Open World Movement Logic UI Menu through the Menu Bar -> SaccFlight -> Open World Movement Logic

+#### Existing Scenes without OWML

+1. Import OWMLPrefab from Assets/FFR/OWML into the UI Installer
+2. Click 'Place Prefab' to automatically place the prefab in the correct hierarchy
+3. Click 'Place Objects' to automatically setup the hierarchy order/objects.
+	- This will move any 'map' related objects inside MapObject.
+Planes, Terrains, etc.
+	- This is not supposed to break your hierarchy order.
+If it does, please contact me.
+4. The 'Step 3' in the UI Installer should be automatically be filled.
+If not, you may hit 'Find Above' to automatically repopulate the list; Else, you may manually assign it.
+5. The aircraft list will automatically update as it sees new, added and removed vehicles.
+Vehicle setup can be automatically setup by clicking "Update All Scripts", "Update All Particles", "Update All Weapons" buttons respectively.
+	- "Update All Scripts" or "Set Scripts" will do the following order:
+		- Creating an OWMLScript
+		- Creating a SAV_SyncScript_OWML, referencing OWML; Disabling the old SAV_SyncScript
+		- Create a HUDController_OWML, referencing the old HUDController; Disabling the old HUDController
+		- Updates the Extension Behaviours in the SaccEntity
+	- Update Particles or Set Particles will do the following
+		- Set each "World" particle to "Custom Space" with MapObject as reference.
+		- If 'Local Space Particles' and/or 'Custom Space Particles' are included, it will be updated as well.
+		- This will only affect each vehicle.
+	- "Update All Weapons" or "Set Weapons" will do the following order:
+		- Update each *DFUNC_AAM* to have World Parent set to *MapObject*
+		- Update each *DFUNC_AGM* to have World Parent set to *MapObject*
+		- Update each *DFUNC_Bomb* to have World Parent set to *MapObject*
+		- Update each *DFUNC_Rocket* to have World Parent set to *MapObject*
+	- Weapons covered are DFUNC_AAM, DFUNC_AGM, DFUNC_Rocket, DFUNC_Bomb
+	- DFUNC_Gun are covered in 'Update All Particles'
+	- Custom weapons may need to be manually setup.
+General rule here is any 'World' space particles should be in 'Custom' and is set to 'MapObject'.
+Any projectiles must be spawned inside MapObject.
+6. Automatically disable static objects by clicking 'Disable All Static'
+	- This will uncheck every single static object in the scene.
+	- OWML will not work properly with static batching since this works as a floating origin.
+Enabling it may result of object(s) looping through the scene.
+7. Automatically set the respawn position of your VRC Scene Descriptor by clicking "Set Respawn Position"
+	- This will set the VRC Scene Descriptor's respawn height to -9999999 in order to make sure you are traveling within the respawn bounds.
+(Be careful not to fall down off the map.)
+	- This will also set the respawn point to a ZHK_Player_Respawn_Handler object (SpawnArea/Spawn).
+You may rename this object as you wish, as well as place it wherever it is needed.
+8. Automatically set the Camera Render Distance by clicking "Set Cam Render Distance"
+	- This will only set the nearclip = .1, farclip = 900000.
+	- Further Camera setup may be needed if you need to setup the fake skybox and other things.
+	- Setting the main camera to a solid color is recommended if you want to extend your render distance.

+You may delete the object(s)
+	- "Planes/Put in Each Aircraft" as it is supposed to illustrate how to setup an aircraft manually.
+#### Updating an Existing old OWML Scene

+Assuming you are coming from an older version of the OWML, scripts may break if you simply just continue using it.
+Please do the following in the scene:

+1. Delete the UIObject (If you want to keep the ZHK_Cull Objects or anything else from UIObject, move it outside the UIObject.)
+2. Delete PlayerOWML Controller, PlayerParent.
+3. Delete SpawnArea or ZHK_Player_Respawn_Handler object
+4. Move everything outside of MapObject, delete the gameobject.
+5. Open the Open World Movement Logic Menu
+6. Load the prefab Object from Assets/FFR/OWML
+7. Click 'Place Prefab'
+8. Click 'Place Objects'
+9. Update All Scripts, Update All Particles, Update All Weapons as needed
+10. Update UIScript.

+Test as needed.
+#### Adding a new aircraft(s) or Updating an aircraft

+Assuming that you already have setup the OWML

+1. Open the Open World Movement Logic Menu
+2. Click Update All Scripts, Update All Particles, and Update all Weapons to automatically append any missing setup on the aircraft
+3. Click Update UIScript to update the Sync List in the UIScript.

+#### Updating x amount of Aircrafts

+If you have updated the amount of aircrafts you are using in your scene, you may need to update the UIScript's sync list.

+1. Open the Open World Movement Logic Menu
+2. Click Update UIScript
+3. You may verify it by viewing the UIScript object's Sync list.

 ### USING THE PREFAB